ioccc-src/winner/2024/ferguson1/deobfuscation.md

 that some messages might be printed instead of the you have run out of oxen message, if they're the ones causing it, though I'm not going to say this is in every case as there are a lot of ways for this to happen.
+- `C`: alt code only, max number of turns (specified at command line, default 21).
 - any other variable I haven't the foggiest, even if it's not related to fog (of which there is an event where you encounter fog) - sorry.
 An example here is `m`.

 When an amount spent (if it happens, not necessarily going to for every variable) spent ends up being < 0 (it's not allowed to go that low when